sumprain/website/content/home/about.md

 Suman Kumar Pramanik is alumnus of [Armed Forces Medical College](http://afmc.nic.in/), Pune, India.
 He completed his DM in Clinical Hematology from
 [All India Institute of Medical Sciences](https://www.aiims.edu), New Delhi, India.
-He is presently working as Clnical Hematologist at Army Hospital (Research and Referral), New Delhi.
+He is presently working as **Clinical Hematologist at Army Hospital (Research and Referral), New Delhi**.

 He is passionately involved in Data Analysis with [R](https://www.r-project.org/) and [Python](https://www.python.org).